 The Dutch wadden region is rich in original Japanese oysters.

 In the 1970s, the seals in the Wadden Sea were almost extinct.
-The number of seals in the Wadden Sea has risen sharply in recent years thanks to environmental policy and the various shelters.
-Seals are playful and curious animals and like to swim with sailing boats.
+Thanks to the environmental policy and the various rehabilitation centres, the number of seals in the Wadden Sea has increased significantly in recent years.
+Seals are playful and curious animals and like to swim along with sailing boats.
 They also enjoy lazing around, which is why you often come across them on the sandbanks around the Wadden Islands.